maxi-blocks/maxi-blocks/readme.txt

 **Style repeater**: Synchronises all block styles inside of a row.
 Ideal for situations where many identical blocks are used like; testimonials, team profiles, blogs, galleries or logo farms.

-**Dynamic content:** Advanced Custom Fields (ACF) is already implemented.
-Future support for Meta Box, JetEngine & Toolset.
+**Dynamic content:** Our custom blocks have support for WooCommerce fields and Advanced Custom Fields ACF Free and Pro (separate plugin required.
+Planned support for Meta Box, JetEngine & Toolset.
+See here for progress: https://github.com/maxi-blocks/maxi-blocks/issues/4642

 == Pro library for production-ready responsive templates ==

 Pro templates give you more variety and original designs.
 It's faster and easier to create attractive WordPress pages.
+The MaxiBlocks pro template library is designed to travel with you across projects, giving you the flexibility to build anywhere the MaxiBlocks plugin is installed.
+And when you're done, sign out and pass on the reins without a hitch.

+The MaxiBlocks builder, plugin and upcoming MaxiBlocks theme, is entirely free – our revenue comes from selling Pro templates.
+Build your site with our tools, log out, and your clients gain full capabilities to update and customize with the Pro items you've used.
+Both the site creator and the new owner have equal access to functionalities; the only difference between the free and Pro versions is the quantity of available templates.

 https://youtu.be/OQi1YygiYnk

 **Unlimited downloads.
 Unlimited sites.
 No locked blocks.**

-== 1500 pro patterns 🌈==
+== 1700 pro patterns 🌈==

 Ready-made block patterns